Collaborative Belief Reasoning with LLMs for Efficient Multi-Agent Collaboration: Method

-\textbf{Adaptive collaboration. } After updating and predicting the collaborative belief world, each agent obtains an estimation about collaborators' intents and their mental states, enabling agents to proactively evaluate the current collaboration status.
-With this capability for dynamic intent inference and state estimation, agents can autonomously and adaptively decide how to collaborate: when potential miscoordination (e.g. conflicting plans) is detected, they send context-aware messages to promote consensus and consistent planning among collaborators; when the current collaboration status is unlikely to cause serious conflicts, agents prefer executing actions directly to improve overall efficiency.
-To be specific, we first prompt the LLM to explicitly reason over two key aspects: (1) belief misalignment (e.g., Only Bob knows the apple’s location.), and (2) potentially conflicting actions (e.g., Alice and Bob plan to explore the same room.).
-Second, if agents detect the pontential miscoordination, they construct a message with the misaligned beliefs and share their intents.
-Based on this reasoning analysis, agents autonomously adjust their collaboration behaviors, thus promoting efficient, adaptive, and intent-aware collaboration.
-Details are illustrated in the Figure~\ref{fig:framework}.
+\textbf{Adaptive collaboration. } \duo{After updating and predicting the collaborative belief world, each agent obtains an estimation about the external world, and thus can adaptively decide the collaboration strategies.
+For example, when potential miscoordination (e.g. conflicting plans) is detected, they send context-aware messages to promote consensus and consistent planning among collaborators.
+In contrast, when serious conflicts are unlikely to occur, agents can prefer directly executing actions to improve overall efficiency.}

+\duo{To be specific, we implement the adaptive collaboration scheme with two steps.
+First, we prompt the agents to explicitly reason over two key aspects:} i) belief misalignment (e.g., only Bob knows the apple’s location), and ii) potentially conflicting actions (e.g., Alice and Bob plan to explore the same room).
+Second, if agents detect the potential miscoordination, they construct a message with the misaligned beliefs and share their intents.
+Based on this reasoning analysis, agents autonomously adjust their collaboration strategies, thus achieving efficient, adaptive, and intent-aware collaboration.
+Details are illustrated in Figure~\ref{fig:framework}.